 Our revenue is derived from a variety of contracts.
 A significant portion of our revenues are from contracts associated with the design, development, manufacture or modification of highly engineered, complex and severe environment products with customers who are either in or service the energy, aerospace, defense and industrial markets.
 Our contracts within the defense markets are primarily with U.S. military customers.
-Our contracts with the U.S. military customers typically are subject to the Federal Acquisition Regulation (FAR).
+Our contracts with the U.S. military customers typically are subject to the Federal Acquisition Regulations (FAR).
 We account for a contract when it has approval and commitment from both parties, the rights of the parties are identified, payment terms are identified, the contract has commercial substance and collectability of consideration is probable.
 Contracts may be modified to account for changes in contract specifications and requirements.
 Contract modifications exist when the modification either creates new, or changes the existing, enforceable rights and obligations.
 Contract modifications for goods or services that are not distinct from the existing contract are accounted for as if they were part of that existing contract.
 In these cases, the effect of the contract modification on the transaction price and the measure of progress for the performance obligation to which it relates, is recognized as an adjustment to revenue (either as an increase in or a reduction of revenue) on a cumulative catch-up basis, except when such modifications relate to a performance obligation which is a series of substantially the same distinct goods or services.
-If the modifications are treated prospectively.
+If the modification relates to a performance obligation for a series of substantially the same distinct goods or services, the modifications are treated prospectively.
 Contract modifications for goods or services that are considered distinct from the existing contract are accounted for as separate contracts.